panyam/pcachapter/CHAPTER.md

 ## Serverless Architecture Patterns for PCA

 As Maya's SensorScope system evolved beyond single-function deployments, she discovered that PCA workloads have unique architectural requirements that differ significantly from typical web applications or simple data processing tasks.
-The mathematical nature of Principal Component Analysis, combined with the unpredictable data volumes and processing times, demanded specialized patterns for state management, data flow, and error recovery.
+The mathematical nature of Principal Component Analysis, combined with the unpredictable data volumes and processing times, demanded specialized patterns for state management, data flow, and error recovery [5,6,23].
 These patterns translate consistently across all major serverless platforms - we'll show GCP implementations with equivalent AWS and Azure services.

 ### Event-Driven PCA Processing

 Traditional PCA implementations assume synchronous processing where data arrives, analysis runs, and results return immediately.
-Serverless environments excel with asynchronous, event-driven patterns that decouple data arrival from processing completion, enabling more robust and scalable analysis workflows.
+Serverless environments excel with asynchronous, event-driven patterns that decouple data arrival from processing completion, enabling more robust and scalable analysis workflows [18,19,20].

 **Pattern 1: Upload-Trigger-Analyze Pattern**